 Ms. Pedernera is an Argentinian native with over 16 years of experience teaching Spanish to adults and children.
-With a specialization in teaching Spanish as a second language and a degree in psychology from the Argentina’s National University of Córdoba, Ms. Pedernera brings to ChiCeLaCu! her talent for stimulating academic and emotional growth through fun, creative, and challenging strategies.
+With a specialization in teaching Spanish as a second language and a degree in psychology from Argentina’s National University of Córdoba, Ms. Pedernera brings to ChiCeLaCu! her talent for stimulating academic and emotional growth through fun, creative, and challenging experiences.
 A cultural exchange enthusiast, she has worked with foreign exchange students for years.
 Having first lived and worked in Argentina, she moved to the United States and lived the second language experience first-hand.
 A warm, nurturing and creative educator, she teaches preschool at ChiCeLaCu and also contributes to the At Your School Program.
 Ms. Pedernera enjoys traveling, spending time with her family, dancing, reading, and taking walks.

 Mr. Mayorga, ChiCeLaCu!’s youngest instructor, is the lead teacher of the Geography and History Program for the Saturday School.
 He graduated from George Mason University with a bachelor’s degree in anthropology and archeology.
 His students are drawn to his patient and calm style as well as his very interactive and interesting topics, fueled by his passion for the social sciences.
 He was part of ChiCeLaCu!’s first graduating class after participating in the program for four years.
 While finishing his associate’s degree in science at Northern Virginia Community College, he worked as an assistant teacher for the After School and At Your School Program.
 A member of Fairfax Public Access, he frequently volunteers as a camera operator and floor director.
 He is a certified producer and video editor and is proficient in Adobe Premiere Pro and Adobe Photoshop.
 Mr. Mayorga has filmed, produced, and edited many of ChiCeLaCu!’s promotional videos.
 Fluent in English, Spanish, and French, his interests include photography, film, art, history, and fitness.
 In his free time, he volunteers at animal shelters, plays video games, and runs along natural trails.